How to Build a Medical Application HealthTech Startup Guide

 1. Achieving User Trust and Engagement

 People will always expect more from healthcare apps than from any other software.
-When it comes to their overall wellbeing, users need complete navigation transparency and flexibility.
-According to the Oxford Economics report, 75 percent of respondents strongly trust medical doctors, but only 30 percent trust a health and wellness service offered by a healthcare startup.
+When it comes to their overall well-being, users need complete navigation transparency and flexibility.
+In particular, according to a health-tracking poll, about 75% of respondents worry about the privacy of their health information in an app managed by a private technology company.

 What should you do?